Arris-Composites/ODB2VTK/README.md

 ## Introduction

 Abaqus output database (.odb extension) is a binary file native to Abaqus.
 To access the data from ODB file, without reverse engineering, is to use official Abaqus APIs which are provided in Python or C++.
-This project is a Python implementation to generate .vtu files for visualization in ParaView.
+This project provides a converter implemented in Python and C++.
+The C++ version is considerably faster than the Python version but it needs proper configuration to successfully build from the source.
 This work is inspired by [Liujie](https://github.com/Liujie-SYSU/odb2vtk).
 And all other similar work doesn't satisfy my needs since I need a converter which is more general and extensible.
 So I ended up implement my own version of it.
 This converter will:

 1. Convert all the field outputs which exist in the ODB file.
 2. Convert data at integrations points / section points and material orientation.